What a Medical Biller Does

 Is your program hands-on?

 Yes!
-Students will have opportunities to practice the skills they are learning both on campus at Dorsey Schools as well as during their externship.
+Students will have opportunities to practice the skills they are learning both on campus at Dorsey College as well as during their externship.

 What’s the externship and why is that important?